Frequently Asked Questions - FAQ

 All currently available stem cell treatments that are offered at ANOVA entail the use of adult mesenchymal stem cells (MSCs), easily obtained from subcutaneous fat.
 Harvesting the stem cells from the patients’ own body ensures no adverse immunological reaction or transfer of diseases when the stem cells are re-administered.
 At the moment, ANOVA offers stem cell-based therapy in form of the Stem Cell Secretome from adipose-derived mesenchymal stem cells.
 This treatment is stem-cell-based, but completely cell free.
-ANOVA also offers therapies based on Bone Marrow Concentrate.
+ANOVA also offers therapies based on Bone Marrow Concentrate and Platelet Rich Plasma.

 Is the application of stem cells at ANOVA safe?

 Numerous phase I and II studies have proven that mesenchymal stem cells (MSCs) are safe for medical application, while several phase III studies are currently carried out.
-Neither tumor formation nor a threatening immune response could be observed.
-It comes to show that stem cells may not only be harvested from and re-implanted into the same individual (‘homologous’ MSCs), although this is particularly safe because the stem cells do not trigger immunological response and cannot act as vectors for infections from graft to host; MSCs may also be safely allografted, meaning the extraction from a human donor and injection into a genetically different human recipient, without causing rejection or diseases.
-ANOVA Stem Cell Secretome, the therapy we currently offer, is not only homologous, but also completely cell free, which minimizes the chance of adverse events immensely. we have not experienced or observed any adverse events so far.
+Neither tumor formation nor a threatening immune response could be observed so far.
+Especially when stem cells are harvested from and re-implanted into the same individual (‘homologous’ MSCs) the application can be considered safe, because the stem cells do not trigger immunological response and cannot act as vectors for infections from graft to host.
+In general, MSCs may also be safely allografted, meaning the extraction from a human donor and injection into a genetically different human recipient, without causing rejection or diseases.
+ANOVA Stem Cell Secretome and BMC, the therapies we currently offer, are only offered as an homologous treatment.
+Additionally, the Stem Cell Secretome treatment is completely cell free, which minimizes the chance of adverse events immensely. we have not experienced or observed any adverse events so far.

 We are also offering the stem cell therapy with cells obtained from bone marrow.
 Bone marrow-derived stem cells are harvested under local anesthesia.
 A hollow needle is inserted into a specific site of the pelvic bone, the posterior superior iliac protrusion, passing skin and subcutaneous tissue.
 Bone marrow is then extracted using a syringe, and processed on site while the patient remains sedated.
 Next, the processed MSCs, as well as fluid containing the secretome (cytokines, microvesicles, mRNA, etc.), are re-injected into the patient.
 This procedure typically causes no pain, when performed with caution and by an expert.